1. Identify a potential supervisor

 Details of funding schemes and the application process for them is available here.

 There is no official deadline for applications.
 However, there are specific deadlines for scholarship competitions:

-If you are not a student from within the EU, you should also bear in mind that it might take some time to secure a visa to study in the UK.
+If you are an international student, you should also bear in mind that it might take some time to secure a visa to study in the UK.
 We recommend that you allow two months for this process, though the timescale will vary across different countries.